 We did an initial search and looked for buses in the south of England and up in Manchester but nothing was the right fit.
 Eventually we came across a bus all the way up in Scotland.
 We saw this one in Scotland and we just thought, “that’s ideal!”.
 The bus was sitting on an airfield in Scotland and being used by the previous owners for renewable energy production.
 They made renewable energy from wind with kites.
 This bus has a panoramic roof so you can see the sky.
 Even better the bus was painted red and white, which is the colours of PCA – it was a perfect fit.

 Some of the work that would need to be completed was already done.
-In May last year the bus became ours and it was driven all the way from Loch Ryan in West Scotland down to Wiltshire.
+The bus was driven all the way from Loch Ryan in West Scotland down to Wiltshire.
 Because we do not have a huge budget to convert the bus, we have been relying on local people to convert the bus into somewhere we can call home.

 The bus needed a fully functioning kitchen, a climate-controlled storeroom for food as well as creative studios and office space upstairs.
 We’re relying on the good will and the skills of our own volunteers but also those in the wider community to turn our double-decker bus into a communications and distribution hub by the people, for the people.
 The renovations are really falling into place now, with the kitchen and cold store installed.
 Gas and electrics signed off and in place – just the solar panels and water heating systems left to do.